kaba2/react-mobx-signals/README.md

 An object must be able to control when its state-changes are exposed outside, because only the object knows the instants at which its invariants are satisfied, or when a state-change is relevant.
 An object is in _valid state_ whenever its invariants are satisfied, and in _invalid state_ otherwise.
 Every time a member function of a (correctly-implemented) object is called, an object starts from a valid state, incrementally modifies its state, perhaps passing through invalid states, and finally ends up back to another valid state --- as specified by the member function's contract.
 The invalid states in the middle must remain hidden from outside observers, as must valid but irrelevant states.
 An object specifies valid and relevant program-locations at which it notifies interested observers about its state-changes.
 These program-locations are specified by emitting a signal.

 A _signal_ is an object which stores a set of functions with the same signature.
 For a given signal, its _slot_ is a function with the same signature as the signal.
 When a signal stores a slot, we say that the signal is _connected_ to that slot.
 A signal is _emitted_ by calling its slots one by one.
-An object A subscribes, or is subscribed, to object B's signal by connecting it to A's slot.
+An object `A` subscribes, or is subscribed, to object `B`'s signal by connecting it to `A`'s member slot.

 The type of the state-change of an object is encoded by the memory-address of the signal-object, and the details of that state-change are encoded in the function-arguments when calling each slot.
 For example, a collection of elements could emit a signal called `elementAdded(element)` after adding an element into the collection, where the added element is provided as an argument.
-The signals form the interface by which objects communicate with each other at well-defined instants.
+The signals and slots form the interface by which objects of arbitrary type communicate with each other at well-defined instants; there is no coupling between types.

 ### Implementation